achepko/P3_Interactive-card-details-form/README.md

 # Frontend Mentor - Interactive card form solution

-This is a solution to the [QR code component solution challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
+This is a solution to the [Interactive card form solution challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).

 ## Table of contents